GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/iqassessment.rst

 1) Whether or not all the sources are in the field-of-view at all wavelengths.
-If the DAR is important and the source is on the edge of the field-of-view the blue end might fall off the FOV.
+If the DAR is important and the source is on the edge of the field-of-view, the blue end might fall off it.

 2) The seeing.
 Obviously, one needs a point source for that.